CharlesGulian/Deconv/README.md

-# Deconvolution Project Script Tutorial
+# Deconvolution Project: Python Script Tutorial

 This tutorial demonstrates the functions of the following scripts in this repository: